1 Introduction

 The thesis is structured as follows.

-Chapter 2 provides empirical evidence supporting the indispensability of residual plots through a visual inference experiment using the lineup protocol.
+provides empirical evidence supporting the indispensability of residual plots through a visual inference experiment using the lineup protocol.
 By comparing human evaluations of residual plots to conventional statistical tests, this chapter demonstrates the advantages of graphical methods in detecting practical issues with model fit, while also highlighting the limitations of conventional tests in producing overly sensitive results.
 The chapter contains a comprehensive literature review related to residual diagnostics.

-Chapter 3 introduces a computer vision model to automate the assessment of residual plots, addressing the scalability limitations of human-based visual inference.
+introduces a computer vision model to automate the assessment of residual plots, addressing the scalability limitations of human-based visual inference.
 This model is trained to predict a distance measure based on Kullback-Leibler divergence, quantifying the disparity between the residual distribution of a fitted classical normal linear regression model and the reference distribution.
-Performance of the model is evaluated on the human subject experiment data collected in Chapter 2.
+Performance of the model is evaluated on the human subject experiment data collected in .
 A comprehensive literature review of data plots reading with computer vision models is contained in the chapter.

-, designed to automate the assessment of residual plots in regression analysis.
-The package uses a computer vision model built in Chapter 3 to predict a measure of visual signal strength (VSS) and provides supporting information to assist analysts in diagnosing model fit.
-By automating this process, autovi
+introduces a new R package, autovi, and its accompanying web interface, autovi.web, designed to automate the assessment of residual plots in regression analysis.
+The package uses a computer vision model built in to predict a measure of visual signal strength (VSS) and provides supporting information to assist analysts in diagnosing model fit.
+By automating this process, autovi and autovi.web improve the efficiency and consistency of model evaluation, making advanced diagnostic tools accessible to a broader audience.

-Chapter 5 summarises the contribution of the work and the (potential) impact, and discusses some future plans.
+summarises the contribution of the work and the (potential) impact, and discusses some future plans.